 ← All Inside Large Language Models modules

-Module 8 — Why LLMs Hallucinate & How to Use Them Well
+Module 8 · Project — Why LLMs Hallucinate and How to Use Them Effectively

 This activity needs JavaScript.
 The lesson below still covers everything.

-Everything an LLM writes is grammatical and confident, because fluency is exactly what next-token prediction optimizes.
-Truth is not the objective — it is a frequent side-effect of fluency when the training data was accurate and dense on a topic.
-So the dangerous case is the plausible-but-wrong answer: maximally fluent, quietly false.
-Below, judge a few model claims the way you should judge them in real life.
+All LLM output is grammatical and confident, because fluency is precisely what the next-token prediction objective optimizes.
+Factual accuracy is not the training objective; it is a frequent consequence of fluency when the training data was accurate and well-represented on a given topic.
+The problematic case is therefore the plausible-but-incorrect output: maximally fluent yet false.
+In the activity below, evaluate several model claims using the criteria appropriate to real-world use.

 This activity needs JavaScript.